Anozthegreat/MyGodot/README.md

 # MyGodot
-Repository for my source codes, templates and scripts of game dev stack.
+Repository for my source codes, templates and scripts.